kmorcinek/wolves-and-rabbits/README.md

 Todos:

-- Some implementations from FieldBase (*AddNewBorns()*, *GetAlive()*, ...) should be probably moved to other class as static methods easy for testability.
+- Some implementations from FieldBase (_AddNewBorns()_, _GetAlive()_, ...) should be probably moved to other class as static methods easy for testability.
 Not sure yet how to deal with inheritance.
-- Interface method *IFood Create(Position position, double food);* should be moved to a factory.
+- Interface method _IFood Create(Position position, double food);_ should be moved to a factory.
-- *NeighborhoodGenerator* should use Dictionary<Position, Positions[]>
+- _NeighborhoodGenerator_ should use Dictionary<Position, Positions[]>

 ## F# version

 Later rewritten whole app to F#.

+## How I deploy it

+"Azure Exproler" -> Sign in from rider to azure by browser.
+Click on Web project -> Azure -> Choose "wolves-and-rabbits" app -> Run

 ## Demo